 A lot of you we know either personally or virtually.
 But strangers from all over the world wind up here too.
 And how they do is often odd, sometimes funny but definitely enlightening.
 Combing through the search terms people use to reach us is brilliant procrastination of course, but it also helps me keep my finger on the pulse of the baseball community.
 What is it really, that people want to know about this beautiful game?
 Sometimes what people search to find us leaves me with a furrowed brow.
 (You would be surprised how many people still care about Tanyon Sturtze)

 What’s important, of course, is not how you found us but that you did.
-Thank you for finding us and keeping us connected with all of you baseball fanatics and giving us lots of food for thought with search terms and phrases like these:
+Thank you for finding us and keeping us connected with all of you baseball fanatics and giving us lots of food for thought for future posts.

 Of course, if you’d really like to know what we think about Bautista’s 50th, you can always ask us.
 We’d like to stay connected with you as much as possible.
 Follow us on Twitter (we’ll turn 2 and follow you back!), you can “like us” on Facebook, or email us individually by clicking on the “About” section at the top of the screen.